Kristiyan025/LearnIt/LearnIt/README.md

 # Intitial Configuration

-1)First of all, check if your Visual Studio has thee following packages installed in `Visual Studio Installer`:
+1) First of all, check if your Visual Studio has the following packages installed in `Visual Studio Installer`:
 ```
 ASP.NET and web development (for using Entity Framework)